chaos-polymtl/lethe/doc/source/contributing.rst

   - First and last words of the title/subtitle must be capitalized.
   - Capitalize:

-    - adjectives (e.g. small, large)
+    - adjectives (e.g., small, large)
-    - adverbs (e.g. warmly, rapidly)
+    - adverbs (e.g., warmly, rapidly)
-    - nouns (e.g. ball, cylinder)
+    - nouns (e.g., ball, cylinder)
-    - pronouns (e.g. they, she, he)
+    - pronouns (e.g., they, she, he)
-    - subordinating conjunction when fewer than 5 letters (e.g. when, once)
+    - subordinating conjunction when fewer than 5 letters (e.g., when, once)
-    - verbs (e.g. melt, create)
+    - verbs (e.g., melt, create)

   - **Do not** capitalize:

-    - articles (e.g a, an, the)
+    - articles (e.g., a, an, the)
-    - coordinating conjunctions (e.g. and, but, for)
+    - coordinating conjunctions (e.g., and, but, for)
     - words with less than four letters
-    - prepositions (e.g. at, by, to)
+    - prepositions (e.g., at, by, to)

   .. tip::